lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Cluster Features

-An extension can register installable features for a cluster.
-A cluster feature is visible in "Cluster Settings" page.
+This extension can register installable features for a cluster.
+These features are visible in the "Cluster Settings" page.

 ``` typescript
 import React from "react"